By Maynard Edwards.

 Ed: As far as I am concerned you are.

-Conspiracy theorists from far and wide can now turn their attentions elsewhere.
+Conspiracy theorists from far and wide can now turn their attention elsewhere.

 Ed Norris is a former NYPD Homicide detective, former NYPD Deputy Commissioner, and former Baltimore City Police Commissioner.
 He is currently a radio talk show host in Baltimore.